-There is no litigation pending questioning the validity of the Bonds or the power and authority of the County to issue the Bonds.
+There is no litigation pending questioning the validity of the Bonds or the power and authority of the County to issue the Bonds or seeking to enjoin the issuance of the Bonds.

 The County is party to litigation in its normal course of business.
 The County's 2018 Comprehensive Annual Financial Report includes Note 19 concerning non-tort legal matters.
 As to tort litigation, the County and its agencies are a party to litigation involving tort claims.
 The County expects that the amount of the Insurance Fund and County insurance coverage, together with routinized budget practices, are sufficient to cover all costs associated with known tort litigation pending.
-Although the County does not believe that any pending litigation would materially adversely affect the ability of the County to pay when due the principal of or interest on the Bonds.
+On July 23, 2020, the County received from the Suquamish Tribe (the "Tribe"), a letter providing 60 days' notice of the Tribe's intent to file suit against the County under section 505 of the Clean Water Act ("CWA"), in connection with discharges of sewage from the County's wastewater collection and treatment system into Puget Sound.
+During the 60-day notice period, the Tribe is interested in discussing effective remedies for the stated CWA violations with the County, and the County is engaging in these discussions.
+Although the County cannot predict the amount of damages that may be payable, if any, in this or any other litigation, if filed, the County does not believe that any pending litigation would materially adversely affect the ability of the County to pay when due the principal of or interest on the Bonds.